 You can read the winning mini-contest entries via the links below, or by using the navigation bar to the left.

 Mini-Contest #33 results.
-Premise: This mini-contest asked contestants to use no more than 40 words to show, tell, or evoke a complete story in which some kind of anniversary played an important role.
+Premise: To celebrate our tenth anniversary, this mini-contest asked contestants to use no more than 50 words to show, tell, or evoke a complete story in which some kind of anniversary played an important role.

 Mini-Contest #32 results.
 Premise: This mini-contest asked contestants to use no more than 40 words to show, tell, or evoke a complete story that used the word “propinquity” exactly once.